 Who we are

-As a PostDoc Fredrik Allenmark applies Bayesian modeling to investigate sequential effects in visual search.
+Dr. Fredrik Allenmark.
 With a M.Sc. in Engineering Physics from Chalmers University of Technology, Gothenburg, Sweden, Fredrik explored the spatial resolutions of stereo and motion perception and their neural basis during his PhD in Newcastle University.
-Before joining the lab, Fredrik worked as a postdoc at the University Paris Descartes.applies Bayesian modeling to investigate sequential effects in visual search.
-With a M.Sc. in Engineering Physics from Chalmers University of Technology, Gothenburg, Sweden, Fredrik versity Paris
+Before joining the lab, Fredrik worked as a postdoc at the University Paris Descartes.
+Now he applies Bayesian modeling to investigate sequential effects in visual search.

 - Chen, Lihan